-Evidence suggests that the very best way to make money in the stock market is to invest long-term for at least 20 years.
+Evidence suggests that the best way to make money in the stock market is to invest long-term for at least 20 years.
 Statistics show that in any 20-year period from 1930, the US stock markets have made a profit.
-In the previous 20 years, the NASDAQ 100 made 265%, the DJIA made 144%, and the S&P500 made a 128% gain.
+In the previous 20 years, the NASDAQ 100 made 265%, the DJIA 144%, and the S&P500 made a 128% gain.

 The Easiest Way to Make Money in Stocks

 So, we can conclude that investing long-term in broad market index-tracking funds is the simplest and least risky way to make money in stocks.
-However, other strategies could earn you more money, but they may require higher levels of effort to maintain your investment portfolio or contain more risk.
-Here we highlight six ways to make money in stocks.
+However other strategies could earn you more money, but they may require higher levels of effort to maintain your investment portfolio or contain more risk.
+Here, we highlight six ways to make money in stocks.

 Since the invention of the index Tracking Fund by John Bogle of Vanguard, passive index funds have grown to be the single most significant investment vehicle in the USA and Europe.
 Because the funds are passive, not actively managed, the management fees tend to be very low, which means more profit for the investor rather than more profit for the fund manager.

-Investing in Index Tracking Funds (ITF/ETF) makes a lot of sense in the US A because it has the best performing stock markets in the world.
+Investing in Index Tracking Funds (ITF/ETF) makes a lot of sense in the USA because it has the best-performing stock markets in the world.
 As you can see from the chart below, the top-performing indices over the last 15 years are primarily the Nasdaq 100, S&P500, and the Dow Jones Industrial Average (DJ30)

-Stock Market Performance 15 Years to 2020
+Stock Market 15-Year Performance

-|Stock Market Index||15 Year Total Growth|
+|Stock Market Index||15-Year Total Growth|

 |NASDAQ 100 (NDX)||499.9%|